gvwilson/thirdbit/src/fiction/bear/index.md

 "And people here are all right with that?" he asked, glancing meaningfully at Dolly.

-Jinpa shrugged.
+Rinpa shrugged.
 "I guess all right depends on who you're talking to.
 Back-mouthing a fully-grown bear's a heavy bit different than back-mouthing such as a troll or a pig or all."